 - Children are taking more standardized tests than ever before in the history of the public school system.
-The data were supposed to show *how* to improve student outcome, but now we are simply generating more data documenting the decline in student outcome, along with the increase in standardized testing.
+Gathering data was originally supposed to show districts *how* to improve student outcome.
+Yet as testing has expanded over the last 25 years, most measures of student achievement indicate a decline in overall academic success and career readiness.

-- “TEACHING THE TEST” stifles teacher creativity, their ability to reach individual students, and the appeal of teaching as a profession.
+- With more student testing, teachers devote less time to teaching.
+In addition, the curriculum has significantly narrowed to focus on the material that appears on the standardized tests.
+“TEACHING THE TEST” stifles teacher creativity, their ability to reach individual students, and the appeal of teaching as a profession.

 - North Carolina needs to have a competitive edge in terms of a high-quality educated workforce, making it an attractive hub for both research and commerce.
 Currently, only one-third of our elementary school children are proficient in mathematics and reading, a statistic that may not instill confidence in potential business interests.
 Testing reform plays a critical part in the larger picture of developing student skills that are relevant to the future of our workforce.